vefunder/protocol-research-review/articles/accumulate_ecosystem/Risk_Assessment-Accumulate_Network-Accumulate_Bridge-Accumulated_Finance.md

 It also supports finality, which means that once a block has been added to the blockchain, it cannot be reversed.
 The most popular and original use case is part of the [Cosmos SDK](https://tendermint.com/sdk/).
 Purely on an empirical basis, this suggests a degree of establishment and robustness.
 Thus far, it has been successfully running with a large amount of capital on the respective chain, suggesting a trustworthy and efficient consensus algorithm.

-Due to the absence of more granular data provided by the Accumulate Network, the author is unable to assess stability beyond a heuristical reference to Tendermint.
+Due to the absence of more granular analytics provided by the Accumulate Network, the author is unable to assess stability beyond a heuristical reference to Tendermint.

 #### Mining Rewards